Skip to content

 Manual Deployment to a Local or On-Premise Web Application Server

-The procedure for deployment of the generated Java EE WAR file depends on the target server environment.
+The procedure for deployment of the generated WAR file depends on the target server environment.
 Consult the relevant documentation for the target server environment for full details.

-A fail-proof approach for redeployment into Tomcat and TomEE is as follows:
+If you encounter any such issues, a fail-proof approach for redeployment into Tomcat is as follows:

 • Stop the server.